 My dad worked on The Ghan railway line and I got to go to the official opening of the Tarcoola to Alice Springs section of the line, where I stood next to the towering Gough Whitlam, Australia’s legendary prime minister.
 Journeying on The Ghan was a very special experience for me.
 I’m sure it will be for you too.
 Here’s what to expect on this legendary Australian rail adventure.

-The Ghan Train Journey – What To Expect on this Legendary Australian Rail Adventure
+The Ghan Train Journey – An Epic Australian Rail Adventure in Style

 How to Plan and Prepare for The Ghan Journey

-Do some pre-trip reading and you’ll get so much more out of the experience.
-You’re not only travelling through Australia’s red heart, you’re journeying through its spiritual heart, so I suggest your pre-trip reading include Marcia Langton’s Welcome to Country, a Travel Guide to Indigenous Australia.
+Do some pre-trip reading and movie-watching and you’ll get so much more out of the experience.
+You’re not only travelling through Australia’s red heart, you’re journeying through its spiritual heart, so I suggest your pre-trip reading start with Marcia Langton’s Welcome to Country, a Travel Guide to Indigenous Australia.
+There’s also time to read books and watch movies on the train, so see my extensive list below for more suggestions.

 Book Transfers Ahead of Time